bubbowrap/slide-in-nav/README.md

 **Please note: This is not a menu system replacement.
 It is simply a lightweight piece of jQuery to convert a standard navigation into a mobile/tablet navigation.**

-**MeanMenu only works for one menu per page.**
+**SlideInNav only works for one menu per page.**

-If you are looking for drop down functionality on the desktop, MeanMenu doesn't do it.
-Use <a title="Superfish Drop down menus" href="http://plugins.jquery.com/superfish/">Superfish</a> as well as MeanMenu.
-You can see Superfish + MeanMenu on all of our themes, for example <a title="Literary Theme" href="http://www.meanthemes.com/theme/literary/">Literary</a>.

-And yes, it works with jQuery 2.0 - obviously IE 7 & 8 will not work.

-Just include the jQuery library (http://jquery.com)

-Then this file (jquery.meanmenu.js)
+This isn't for making dropdown menus on desktop.
+In fact, it doesn't show up on desktop at all.
+Use <a title="Superfish Drop down menus" href="http://plugins.jquery.com/superfish/">Superfish</a> in conjunction with this one.

+INSTRUCTIONS FOR USE

+Uh ok, pretty straight forward.
+Three easy steps bros:

+1. Add class slideInNav to the nav ul (where you'd add sf-menu).
+2. then add <div id="slide-menu"> right after the closing tag of your navigation (should be </nav>, if not what are you doing it's 2015).
+3. Finally, before the closing </body> tag and above the javascript, add </div> to close the slide-menu div.

 in your HTML e.g.